Angel Kelley: Notable rulings

 On February 7, 2025, the office of the NIH Director (Matthew J. Memoli), acting under guidance of the second Trump administration, introduced a Notice stating that the NIH would fund the portion of higher educational institution research grants termed indirect costs–typically covering institutional overhead expenses including depreciation, research facility maintenance, and research staff support—at a fixed level of 15%, discarding the generally much higher indirect cost percentages that had been previously negotiated for grants in effect to individual institutions.
-A coalition of the attorneys general for 22 states (Note: The states were Arizona, California, Connecticut, Colorado, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon, Rhode Island, Vermont, Washington, and Wisconsin, see Commonwealth of Massachusetts, et. al and Choi, The Hill, op. cit.) sued the NIH, and Kelley granted a temporary restraining order, effectively blocking the rule from taking effect on February 10.
+A coalition of the attorneys general for 22 states (Note: The states were Arizona, California, Connecticut, Colorado, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon, Rhode Island, Vermont, Washington, and Wisconsin, see Commonwealth of Massachusetts, et al. and Choi, The Hill, op. cit.) sued the NIH, and Kelley granted a temporary restraining order, effectively blocking the rule from taking effect on February 10.
 The New York Times and Forbes.com subsequently reported that Judge Kelley expanded the ruling to cover institutions nationwide "in response to another lawsuit filed by university associations and major research centers".
 Kelley granted a nationwide preliminary injunction on March 5, effectively blocking the 15% cap indefinitely, as litigation proceeds.
 On, April 4, 2025, The New York Times reported: "A federal judge [Kelley] permanently barred the Trump administration on Friday from limiting funding from the National Institutes of Health that supports research at universities and academic medical centers, restoring billions of dollars in grant money but setting up an almost certain appeal.
 The ruling by Judge Angel Kelley, of the Federal District Court in Massachusetts, made an earlier temporary order by her permanent and was one of the first final decisions in the barrage of lawsuits against the Trump administration."
+The First Circuit unanimously affirmed Kelley's decision on January 5, 2026.